-Showcasing and celebrating the incredible freelance artists that Upswing has worked with: Discover what they’ve been up to over lockdown and learn more about how you can get involved with their work here…
+Showcasing and celebrating the incredible freelance artists that Upswing has worked with: Discover what they’ve been up to and learn more about how you can get involved with their work here…

 Sascha is a freelance producer focusing on circus, outdoor arts, accessible theatre and puppetry.
 She recently launched a network to support black and POC creatives, has been working alongside our Artistic Director Vicki to co-convene the Inclusion & Diversity Working Group for Circus Change Up, and is now expanding into devising and creating her own shows – Find out more here!